PrenticeDown/Imposter/replit.md

 **Styling**: Tailwind CSS with custom theming via CSS variables.
 The design system uses the "New York" Shadcn style variant with custom spacing (Roboto font, specific border radius values, and Material Design-inspired elevation system).

 **State Management**: React useState hooks for local component state.
-The application follows a linear three-phase flow (setup → names → reveal) managed in the main Home component.
+The application follows a three-phase flow (player setup → theme/imposter config → role reveal) with back navigation support.
+State is managed in the main Home component with proper persistence between screens.

 **Routing**: Wouter for lightweight client-side routing, though the current implementation is a single-page app.